 - Post your pâtisserie recipe on your blog.

 - You can link up any pâtisserie or viennoiserie recipe.
 Sometimes there may be a special theme, so keep an eye out for that.
-If you’re not sure if your recipe is right for the challenge, just tweet me @bakingqueen74 to check.
+This month there is no theme.

-- Use the Perfecting Patisserie badge (above) in your post and link back to me at BakingQueen74 and Kevin at The Crafty Larder.
+- Use the Perfecting Patisserie badge (above) in your post and link back to this post.

 - Please link up new blog posts only (not old).

 - It’s fine to join in with other challenges as well if your entry meets their criteria, and you can enter up to 3 entries per month, per blog, into this challenge if you like.